LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

   - Bayesian Analysis
   - Introductory
 #   - category2
+# manual_prev_url: /posts/2025/01/previous-post-url/
+# manual_prev_title: "Fitting a model to data I"
+manual_next_url: /posts/2025/01/2025-01-27-inverse-transform-sampling/
+manual_next_title: "Inverse Transform Sampling"
 ---

-First blog post, outlining what I'm going to try and do in the next few posts and some basics on Bayesian analysis.
+First blog post, outlining what I'm going to try and do in the next few posts and some basics of Bayesian analysis.

 ## Table of Contents